Dublin

 Appeal

 The decision on the transfer includes the grounds for the application of the Dublin Regulation and information on how to lodge a lawsuit against the decision.
-The lawsuit, for which applicants receive free legal assistance, must be lodged before the Administrative Court within 8 days from the delivery of the decision.[21]
+The lawsuit, for which applicants receive free legal assistance, must be lodged before the Administrative Court within eight days from the delivery of the decision.[38]

 The courts and their judges are not specialised in asylum cases.
 The court examines the lawfulness of the Dublin decision.
 A personal hearing can be omitted on the decision of the judge: therefore in some cases the oral procedure is conducted in absentia (with only the legal representative present).
 In Dublin cases, it happens when the complainant disputes only the application of the law and not the facts of the case, and the parties have not made a request for a hearing to be held.
 However according to the knowledge of the Croatian Law Centre, in practice hearings are held in Dublin cases as well.

 There is no publicly available data on how many Dublin decisions on transfers to other Member States were actually challenged before the Administrative Court since Croatia became an EU Member State.
 Therefore, no conclusions can be drawn on whether the Administrative Court takes into account the conditions and guarantees in the responsible Member state when reviewing the Dublin decision.
-The Administrative Court in Zagreb reported that information on Dublin cases should not be entered in the “eSpis” application (an application used by courts), so no information is available on Dublin Cases before the Administrative Court in Zagreb in 2021 and 2022.
-[24]
+The Administrative Court in Zagreb reported that information on Dublin cases should not be entered in the “eSpis” application (an application used by courts), so no information is available on Dublin Cases before the Administrative Court in Zagreb in 2021, 2022 and 2023.[41]

 Legal assistance